An international university in China

 - Our staff and students come from more than 70 countries and regions around the world.

 - The University is situated in a 144 acre (584,666m²) campus in Ningbo, Zhejiang province.

 - We have three faculties: Business, Science and Engineering, Humanities and Social Sciences.

-- We were awarded a licence to grant PhDs in December 2008 and have around 300 PhD students.
+- We were awarded a licence to grant PhDs in December 2008 and have over 400 PhD students.